« home

 <input type="radio" name="scale_type" value={scale_type}

-bind:group={color_scale_type} /> {scale_type}
+bind:group={color_scale.type} /> {scale_type}

 </label>